raspberrypilearning/generic-python-range-function/en/step_1.md

-- The Python range function can be used to produce a sequence of numbers, similar to a tuple.
+- The Python `range` function can be used to produce a sequence of numbers similar to a tuple.

-- For instance, you could use the range function to produce a sequence of the numbers from 0 up to and including 9, like this.
+- For instance, you can use the `range` function to produce a sequence of the numbers from `0` up to and including `9`, like this:

 ```python
 >>> r = range(10)
 ```

-- Just like a normal sequence you could then have a look at the numbers inside the new `r` object.
+- As with any sequence in Python, you can then have a look at the numbers inside the new `r` object.

 ```python
 >>> r[0]